Sentencing and Punishment for Penal Code 211 Robbery

-Let's review when someone likely receives prison time if charged with robbery, defined under California Penal Code 211 PC.
-Robbery is a serious charge, and prosecutors and judges are harsh regarding these offenses.
+Let's delve into the circumstances under which an individual is likely to face prison time when charged with robbery, as defined under California Penal Code 211 PC.
+Robbery is a grave charge, and the legal system, including prosecutors and judges, treats these offenses with utmost severity.

 When we think about when somebody will go to prison, many different factors will be considered.
 But, first and foremost, they will look at the person's criminal record.

-Suppose somebody has no record, and this is their first offense.
+Suppose somebody needs a record, and this is their first offense.
 In that case, they have a much better chance of not going to prison and being allowed to try and be successful on probation.

-Another significant factor will be, did the person use a gun?
-I would say most robberies where guns were used; the prosecutors will be adamant that the person receive a lengthy prison sentence.
+Another significant factor will be did the person uses a gun.
+I would say most robberies where guns were used, the prosecutors will be adamant that the person receive a lengthy prison sentence.

 That's because there's a gun enhancement.
 They can add ten years for using a gun in addition to the robbery, which has a term of six, so a person is looking at 16 years even for that first robbery offense.
 So that's why it's so challenging to avoid prison.